 If you are interested in getting involved with your local patient participation group, get in touch with the practice manager at your GP surgery or look at the practice website.

 Patient Participant Groups

 Members of the Patient Participant Group are usually a group of volunteer patients, the practice manager and one or more of the GPs from the practice, who meet on a regular basis to discuss the services on offer, and how improvements can be made for the benefit of patients and the practice.
 To find out more, you can get in touch with the practice manager at your GP surgery.
-For more information visit https://www.leedsccg.nhs.uk/get-involved/how/patient-participation-group/
+For more information about Patient Participation Groups, visit www.leedsccg.nhs.uk/get-involved/patient-participation-group

 For media enquiries please contact:

 Issued by the communications team at NHS Leeds CCG.
 You can contact the team on 0113 84 35528 or 0113 84 35470.
 Alternatively please email us at [email protected]